jumpinjackie/mapguide/Doc/devguide/source/digitizing_and_redlining.rst

     Update page number reference with section link

-The final step is to create a new layer to display the feature source, the same way it was done in Adding Layers To A Map on page 68.
+The final step is to create a new layer to display the feature source, the same way it was done in :ref:`adding-layers-to-a-map`